MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 \BeginKnitrBlock{onebox}<div class="onebox">**Null and alternative hypotheses.**

+When we observe an effect in a sample, we would like to determine if this observed effect represents an actual effect in the population, or whether it was simply due to chance.
+We label these two competing claims, $H_0$ and $H_A$, which are spoken as "H-nought" and "H_A"

 The **null hypothesis ($H_0$)** often represents either a skeptical perspective or a claim to be tested.
 The **alternative hypothesis ($H_A$)** represents an alternative claim under consideration and is often represented by a range of possible values for the parameter of interest. </div>\EndKnitrBlock{onebox}

 \BeginKnitrBlock{guidedpractice}<div class="guidedpractice">In the Martian alphabet example, which of the two competing possibilities was the null hypothesis? the alternative hypothesis?^[The first possibility (_We can't read Martian, and these results just occurred by chance._) was the null hypothesis; the second possibility (_We can read Martian, and these results reflect this ability._) was the alternative hypothesis.]</div>\EndKnitrBlock{guidedpractice}